-Research carried out by organisations like the OpenNet Initiative (ONI) and Reporters Without Borders (RSF) indicates that many countries filter a wide variety of social, political and 'national security' content, while rarely publishing precise lists of what has been blocked.
+Research carried out by organisations like the Open Observatory of Network Interference (OONI) and Reporters Without Borders (RSF) indicates that many countries filter a wide variety of social, political and 'national security' content, while rarely publishing precise lists of what they block.
 Naturally, those who wish to control their citizens' access to the Internet also make a special effort to block known proxies and websites that offer tools and instructions to help people circumvent these filters.

 Before exploring the various ways to bypass Internet censorship, you should first develop a basic understanding of how these filters work.
-In doing so, it may be helpful to consider a greatly-simplified model of your connection to the Internet.
+In doing so, it may be helpful to consider a simplified model of your connection to the Internet.

 Your Internet connection

 When requesting a webpage or interacting with some other online service, your device first uses its wired, wireless or mobile data connection to reach your Internet Service Provider (ISP).
 If you are home, this is probably a company you pay every month.
 If you are using mobile data, it is probably your mobile service provider.
 If you are working from an office, a school, an Internet cafe or some other public space, it may be difficult to determine who your ISP is.

 Whoever they are, your ISP will have assigned an external IP address to your network.
 Online services can use this address to send you data, such as the emails you receive and the webpages you request.
 (Your device will have an internal IP address, as well — which is how your router tries to ensure that everybody on your network receives their own traffic — but it is not used when connecting to the Internet.)

 Anyone who learns your IP address can figure out what city or region you are in, but certain institutions can determine your precise location: